These are some of the bigger issues I think about from time to time.

 b.
 Since journalism is the first rough draft of history, historians depend on critics and other non-scholarly writers.
 However, this is perilous, since: "The criteria by which architecture critics judge buildings are usually left unstated, slipping beneath the radar of even attentive readers: you must string together a series of articles to construct the underlying belief system."
 (Joseph Giovannini) Moreover, today's architectural criticism seems not to operate by the traditional ethics of journalism (cf. the Martin Filler-Zaha Hadid episode).

 a.
 The relationship between Architectural History and Historic Preservation is ill-defined.
 They are different activities with different skills and conventions, but with significant overlap.
 I think of AH as theoretical and universal, and HP as applied and local.
 It's a bit like Economics and Accounting; you may not want to ask an economist to do your accounting, and vice-versa.

 b.
 The relationship between Architectural History and Vernacular Architecture Studies is also problematic.
-Everyone understands there to be a difference between "Architecture with a capital A" and "architecture with a lower-case a," but it's practically impossible to define or defend this distinction.
+Everyone understands there to be a difference between "Architecture with a capital A" and "architecture with a lower-case a" (Dell Upton), but it's practically impossible to define or defend this distinction.
 Most scholars just choose one to the exclusion of the other.
-Dell Upton (quoted in the previous sentence, is the person who has worked most vigorously and successfully to transcend these boundaries and present a unified view of our built heritage.
+Upton is the person who has worked most vigorously and successfully to transcend these boundaries and present a unified view of our built heritage.